JayenKerai/Java-Christmas-Tasks/README.md

   1. Only 14 returned values (should be 15)
   2. Incorrect triggering of FizzBuzz word
   3. Buzz word not being triggered
-  4. Test case contains incorrect spelling/grammar: "buzz" should be "Buzz")
+  4. Test case contains incorrect spelling/grammar: "buzz" at 12 should be "Buzz"
   5. Incorrect Spelling: "Buz" should be "Buzz"

 ## Changes